Hilbert Curve Projection Distance for Distribution Comparison: Proposed Method

-\textbf{Computational cost.} The complexity of computing the $k$-order Hilbert index for $n$ points in $d$-dimensional space is $O(ndk)$ \citep{hamilton2008compact,tanaka2001study,imamura2016fast}.
-Solving the optimal transport problem in Step~3 requires $O(m\log m+ n\log n)$ time.
-When $m=O(n)$ and $k=O(\log(n))$ (following Remark~\ref{rmk:2}), the overall computational complexity of Algorithm~\ref{alg:hcp} is at the order of $O(n\log(n)d)$.
+The above pipeline is illustrated in Fig.~\ref{fig:alg1} and summarized in Algorithm~\ref{alg:hcp}, respectively.
+As suggested by~\cite{bader2012space}, we select $k$ that of the order $O(\log(n))$ in practice.
+Empirical results in the following experimental section show that the performance of Algorithm~\ref{alg:hcp} is not sensitive to $k$.

-\textbf{Comparison with existing methods.} The proposed HCP distance enjoys several key advantages over the Wasserstein and SW distance.
-In particular, compared to Wasserstein distance, HCP has an approximately linear computational complexity, and thus is applicable to large-scale datasets.
-Compared to SW distances, HCP distance performs more similarly as the Wasserstein distance due to the locality-preserving property of the Hilbert curve projection.
-In addition, HCP distance is able to provide a reasonable coupling matrix between the samples.
-Such a coupling matrix is essential for effective generative modeling, as will be seen in Section~\ref{sec:exp}.
-Last but not least, HCP computes faster than SW distance in practice.
-This is because calculating SW distance requires projection and sorting for a large number of times, while calculating HCP distance requires only once.
+Essentially, the empirical HCP distance is to compute the distance between two Hilbert rank-based sorted samples.\footnote{The Hilbert rank is defined as follows: We say $x_1$ ranks in front of $x_2$, that is to say, $\min\{H^{-1}(x_1)\}<\min\{H^{-1}(x_2)\}$.} Note that, there are two main routines for Hilbert sort.
+The first gets Hilbert indices by projecting points in high dimension to the Hilbert curve and then sorts these indices based on the Hilbert rank~\cite{butz1969convergence,butz1971alternative,zumbusch2012parallel,bader2012space,skilling2004programming}.
+The second idea is recursively sorting points without using Hilbert indices, e.g., the work in~\cite{tanaka2001study,imamura2016fast,bader2012space} and the C++ library CGAL \citep{fabri2009cgal}.
+Though we take the first routine here, codes based on these two algorithms are both provided.

-Although some work also utilizes Hilbert curve for distribution-free two-sample test~\cite{mordant2021transporting} and distance measure~\cite{bernton2019approximate}, our HCP distance owns several differences and advantages.
-Firstly, instead of using a same Hilbert curve~\cite{mordant2021transporting}, we project each probability density separately to corresponding Hilbert curve, which guarantees our HCP distance is a well-defined metric.
-Secondly, our HCP distance focuses more on the comparison for two probability densities in the original high-dimensional space --- given the coupling between the projected densities along Hilbert curves, we go back to the original space to compute distance between the original densities.
-Finally, beyond the Hilbert curve-based discrepancy in~\cite{bernton2019approximate}, our HCP distance can deal with the samples with different numbers and weights, whose theoretical properties are guaranteed.
+\textbf{Computational cost.} The complexity of computing the $k$-order Hilbert index for $n$ points in $d$-dimensional space is $O(ndk)$~\cite{hamilton2008compact,tanaka2001study,imamura2016fast}.
+As shown in Algorithm~\ref{alg:hcp}, solving the optimal transport problem in Step~3 requires $O(n\log n+m\log m)$ time.
+When $m=O(n)$ and $k=O(\log(n))$, the overall computational complexity of HCP distance is at the order of $O(n\log(n)d)$.